Why join MIRI

 We are committed to training new leaders in the field of injury prevention.
-When you join our research community, you get the opportunity to study in an energising and collaborative environment alongside a diverse range of highly skilled injury prevention practitioners.
+When you join our research community, you will have the opportunity to study in an energising and collaborative environment alongside skilled injury prevention practitioners across diverse disciplines.

 When you join us at MIRI you will have access to the full range of Monash University services and advantages, allowing you to be a part of Australia's largest community of researchers, educators and students.